spider-mane/leonidas/README.md

-# (Codename) Leonidas
+# Leonidas

-## Object oriented framework for developing Wordpress admin panel.
+## Object oriented framework for customizing WordPress.

-**This project is currently in early development, therefore it is recommended when using to specify at least the minor version in your composer.json.**

-**Also, components will eventually extracted into separate libraries and the name may be completely different when that happens.
-So really, in the meantime, use in production at own risk!**
+This project is still in early development.